trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

 Kafka now has a number of topics that are preloaded with data to query.

-Step 3: Make the Kafka topics known to Presto
+Step 3: Make the Kafka topics known to Trino
 ---------------------------------------------

-In your Presto installation, add a catalog properties file ``etc/catalog/kafka.properties`` for the Kafka connector.
+In your Trino installation, add a catalog properties file ``etc/catalog/kafka.properties`` for the Kafka connector.
 This file lists the Kafka nodes and topics: